Nancy Sinatra

-Between 1964 and 1968 Sinatra appeared in several feature films, co-starring with Peter Fonda in Roger Corman's biker-gang movie The Wild Angels (1966) and alongside Elvis Presley in the musical drama Speedway (1968).
+Between 1964 and 1968, Sinatra appeared in several feature films, co-starring with Peter Fonda in Roger Corman's biker-gang movie The Wild Angels (1966) and alongside Elvis Presley in the musical drama Speedway (1968).
 Frank and Nancy Sinatra played a fictional father and daughter in the 1965 comedy Marriage on the Rocks.

 Early life

 Sinatra was born on June 8, 1940, in Jersey City, New Jersey.
 She is the eldest of the three children born to Frank Sinatra and his first wife, Nancy Barbato.
 Both of her parents were of Italian ancestry.
 When she was a toddler, the family moved to Hasbrouck Heights, New Jersey.
 They later moved again to Toluca Lake, California, for her father's Hollywood career.
 There she spent many years in piano, dance and dramatic performance lessons, and undertook months of voice lessons.

-Recording career
+Stefanie Powers was one of Sinatra's schoolmates at Hollywood High School.
+She graduated from University High School (Los Angeles) in June 1958.